 From where I’m standing so far, the ‘P’ in IPL stands for Party…and the Indian Party League season is here!

 Parties seem to be divided into two general themes.
 The first are events to draw in a crowd to venues with big screen TVs during RCB away games or when other teams are playing.
 The second is the infamous after-parties that take place at the 5 star hotels and hot spots after a home game.

-I had my first taste of an IPL match party on Day 2 of the league.
+I had my first taste of an IPL match party on Day 2 of the league, it was pretty amazing, I should have checked out some IPL batting stats beforehand, I could have placed a bet!
 Geoffrey’s at Hotel Royal Orchid threw their first big cricket party of the season and my mates and I didn’t want to miss it.
-Geoffrey’s played host to a few of our favourite local cricketers (who will go unnamed since they came on their own and not under an official capacity), but who joined the party and hung out for about an hour.
+Geoffrey’s played host to a few of our favorite local cricketers (who will go unnamed since they came on their own and not under an official capacity), but who joined the party and hung out for about an hour.
 The ambiance was fantastic, happily pumped up by my sweet friend DJ Whosane! who was asked to fly down from Mumbai to play the party.

 The rains in Kolkata delayed the game but the party was in full swing and no one seemed to mind.
 There was a guest list and the party was being promoted by one of the leading event management companies in town, Plugg Fashion.
 My friends and I sipped cocktails, nibbled on food, watched the game on the big screen, mingled with a few cricketers … all to the groovy sounds of one of India’s top DJs.
 And when Bangalore’s hot local DJs like Ivan and Yon show up to the party, you know it’s ‘cuz it’s rockin’.
 Not a bad way to spend a Thursday night if you ask me!